 Gather round!
 This Halloween, we thought we’d share with you some eerie tales from our storied past, of ghosts and ghouls, mysterious moments and paranormal sightings on the Royal Pavilion Estate.
-Our venues have seen a lot in their 200 years of history, from the Prince Regents stables to a military hospital and previously Quakers Croft, so you would expect a few ghostly occurrences and skeletons in the closet (or rather, under the Corn Exchange).
-Are we one of the most haunted venues in Brighton?
+Our venues have seen a lot in their 200 years of history; as the Prince Regents stables, host to a military hospital during World War I and they were originally built over a Quaker cemetery.
+With a past like ours we can't help but wonder, are we one of the most haunted venues in Brighton?

 A member of staff from the Royal Pavilion was walking through the secret tunnel between the Royal Pavilion and Brighton Dome when the ghost of Prince Regent (or King George IV) appeared in front of him.
 It is thought that in this tunnel the Prince’s ghost is joined by his first (although illegal) wife Maria Fitzherbert or other mistresses.

 Over the years, staff and performers at Brighton Dome have seen a phantom lady dressed in a long white dress around the building, particularly at night or during rehearsals.
 Her identity is unknown, but some report that she could be either Martha Gunn or Maria Fitzherbert.